midzer/beerbase/content/breweries/rivertowne-pour-house/old-wylies-ipa.md

 srm: 0
 upc: 0
 ---
 In honor of our friend and mascot, Wylie the fish, we are hooking you up with an aggressively hopped India Pale, the staple for any fishing trip!
-This beer is a hop loverâ€™s dream!
+This beer is a hop lover’s dream!